contiv/vpp/docs/dev-guide/CORE_PLUGINS.md

-[nodesync](#nodesync) plugin processes `KubeStateChange` event with updates related to K8s Node state data, pushes newly defined event `NodeUpdate` to announce when another node joins or leaves cluster, and finally the plugin exposes IPs and IDs of all nodes currently in the cluster through an exposed [interface][nodesync-api].
+[nodesync](#nodesync) plugin processes `KubeStateChange` event with updates related to K8s Node state data, pushes newly defined event `NodeUpdate` to announce when another node joins or leaves cluster, and finally the plugin exposes IPs and IDs of all nodes currently in the cluster through an [interface][nodesync-api].

 This approach of decoupling the Contiv core functionality across multiple plugins with a clear API defined in-between, allows to even replace an original